Jordan's King Abdullah appoints palace aide Bisher al Khasawneh PM

-AMMAN, Oct 7 (Reuters) - Jordan's King Abdullah appointed veteran diplomat and palace aide Bisher al Khasawneh as the new prime minister only days after accepting the resignation of Omar al-Razzaz, the royal palace said.
+AMMAN, Oct 7 (Reuters) - Jordan's King Abdullah on Wednesday appointed veteran diplomat and palace aide Bisher al Khasawneh as the new prime minister, days after accepting the resignation of Omar al-Razzaz, the royal palace said.

-The monarch earlier dissolved parliament at the end of its four-year term in a move that under constitutional rules meant the government had to resign within a week.
+The monarch dissolved parliament on Sept.
+27 at the end of its four-year term, a move that under constitutional rules meant the government had to resign within a week.

+In a letter of designation, the monarch said he entrusted Khasawneh, who has been a palace advisor since last year after a career mostly spent as a diplomat and peace negotiator with Israel, to form a cabinet of qualified ministers who would rise to the country's challenges.

+Khasawneh will oversee parliamentary elections due on Nov.
+10 whose outcome is expected under an electoral law that marginalises the Islamist opposition to maintain a majority of pro-government deputies.

 ((suleiman.al-khalidi@thomsonreuters.com; +96279-5521407;))